Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 = Conclusion

-Symbolic model checking using BDDs represents one of the great success stories in formal methods and automated verification.
+Symbolic model checking using BDDs has proven to be an effective approach to formal verification.
+Representing sets symbolically rather than explicitly enables verification of systems with very large state spaces.
+This section summarizes the key techniques and their practical applications.

 == Key Takeaways

-Symbolic model checking revolutionized formal verification through several key insights:
+Symbolic model checking provides several important techniques:

-*Symbolic representation over enumeration*:
+*Symbolic representation supersedes enumeration*:

-The central insight is deceptively simple: don't enumerate states, _describe_ them.
+The key idea is simple: describe state sets rather than enumerate them.
-By representing state sets as Boolean formulas encoded in BDDs, we can reason about exponentially large sets --- $10^20$, even $10^100$ states --- using compact data structures that fit in ordinary computer memory.
+By representing state sets as Boolean formulas encoded in BDDs, reasoning about exponentially large sets --- $10^20$, even $10^100$ states --- becomes possible using compact data structures that fit in ordinary computer memory.
 What seemed impossible for explicit enumeration becomes routine.

 *Image and preimage operations*:

-These fundamental operations --- computing successors and predecessors symbolically --- form the computational heart of the technique.
+These operations --- computing successors and predecessors symbolically --- are the core of the technique.
 Built from BDD conjunction and existential quantification, they perform set-level computation that would require billions of individual state transitions if done explicitly.
 This enables reachability analysis and temporal logic model checking on massive state spaces.